Last updated on May 16, 2020 at 20:48

 - Toxins and stuff from the gut directly enter the systemic circulation

 As the pressure increases inside the portal circulation will there be congestion of the splanchnic circulation.
-This causes splenomegaly with haemolysis, malabsorption and increased tendency for mesenterial thrombosis due to the slower circulation.
-Increased haemolysis may cause thrombocytopaenia.
+This causes splenomegaly (hemolysis and pancytopaenia), malabsorption, disorder of gut motility and increased tendency for mesenterial thrombosis due to the slower circulation.

 In portal hypertension will there be more vasodilation in the splanchnic circulation due to increased production of vasodilators like NO. This “steals” perfusion from other organs to the abdominal organs, which causes a relative increase of blood in the splanchnic circulation and a relative decrease of blood in the non-splanchnic circulation.
 This causes a reduction of effective circulating arterial blood volume, which mimics hypovolaemia.
 Especially the renal perfusion is decreased, which is the beginning of hepatorenal syndrome.